daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_00_pre_demo_setup.md

 ### Microsoft Sentinel

-Check to that an instance of Microsoft Sentinel has already been created.
+Check to make sure that an instance of Microsoft Sentinel has already been created.
 If not, then set it up now as you will need it as part of the walk-through demo on Microsoft Sentinel.

 1. Open the Home-Microsoft Azure tab in your browser.